busbud/coding-challenge-frontend-b/docs.md

 It will be hot this summer in Montreal with the [Osheaga festival](http://www.osheaga.com/)!
 Your challenge is to build a microsite that allows a traveler from NYC to find one-way departure schedules for the festival's opening weekend.

+## Architecture

+This project consists in two main parts, a small server or middleware and a client.

+### Server

+Responsible of proxying the requests from the client and keeping the security up to date.

+### Client

+Responsible of the visual part of the project

 ## Run

 >To run the server it is required to provide a Busbud API key in the server environment: